 A friend of mine’ Nissan Altima 2.5 L AC doesn’t blow old air any more – it’s getting hot and the car needs some Freon added.
 It is a simple procedure – With all car AC system, always find the low side port – Normally, the port connector will fit the connector on the charging hose.
 The high side should be much bigger and it won’t fit.
+It’s best to use charging hose with AC gauge and check the pressure before charging.

 The can side has a pin on top of the can – after screwing the can in the connector – we need to turn the pin knob all the way into the can to punch a hole in it.
 Make sure the other end of the hose is connected to the low port first or the freon will leak out.
 When everything is ready to proceed, unscrew the pin knob (counter clockwise) all the way out for the freon to flow through the hose to the AC port.